Cision-Hackathon/Hackathon-Instructions/README.md

 ## DevOps related FAQs ##
 ### I need to create some infrastructure for my project.
 How do I do that?
 For each of these types of changes follow this procedure to help DevOps help you:
-1. Create a PR with your changes in the repos described below and let the devops team know in the [Devops Slack channel](https://cision.slack.com/archives/CF3UBTFH8).
+1. Create a PR with your changes in the repos described below and let the devops team know in the DevOps channel for your BU.
-2. Ping the DevOps team with the @devops_team tag in that slack channel.
-Provide them a link to your PR and explain what it is for.
+2. Provide them a link to your PR and explain what it is for.

 #### **Create your actual infrastructure**: ####
 You can create infrastructure in GCP using the Terraform for Teams repository [here](https://github.com/Cision-DevOps/terraform-for-teams/tree/main/teams/gcp/dev).
 Create a folder with the name of your project in the dev folder.
 In there you can see examples of creating various types of infrastructure like PostGres databases, Redis, GCP storage etc...
 Search around and find things you need and add it to your folder.
 Use the [sandbox-cision-001](https://console.cloud.google.com/home/dashboard?authuser=0&project=sandbox-cision-001) project in those variables.
 Remember we are all sharing a single GCP project, so please be nice and don't delete anyone elses databases or other infrastructure.